Hepatitis B vaccine

 - The combined hepatitis A and B vaccine is good for people who are traveling and may be used in some school immunization programs.
 Children under 1 year of age should not be given the combination vaccine.

 When you get the vaccine and how many shots you get depends on where you live in Canada.
 Speak to your doctor about what is right for you.

 How safe is the vaccine?

 - With any vaccine, there may be some redness, swelling or pain where the needle went into the arm or leg.

 Who should not get the vaccine?

-- People who have had an allergic reaction to a previous dose of the vaccine should not get it again.
-An allergic reaction includes: swelling of the face or lips, difficulty breathing or if your blood pressure drops) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control severe reactions.
+- People who have had a serious allergic reaction to a previous dose of the vaccine (swelling of the face or lips, difficulty breathing or if your blood pressure drops) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control severe reactions.

 For complete information on vaccinations in Canada, read Your Child’s Best Shot: A Parent’s Guide to Vaccination.

 More information from the CPS: